stark4n6/SQLiteWalker/README.md

 ## ***DISCLAIMER***
 The script works on Windows but may not have support on other OS's, feedback is greatly appreciated!

-It has only been run on test data, use at your own risk!
+The script has only been run on test data, use at your own risk!

 ## Command Line Switches
 ```